 A Sprinkle is typically a lower key affair than a shower (hence the name “sprinkle”!) and usually just the mother’s closest friends and family are invited.
 Generally, it is a celebration of the mom and arrival of her newest bundle of joy, and not a “stock the nursery” kind of gathering.
 In other words, registering for sprinkles is a big no-no.

 Now some pregnant moms will retort, “But my friends really want to bring me a gift.”
 That may be true, and they might bring one, but the event itself shouldn’t be regarded as another shower.
 Most likely this same group of people already helped stock your nursery with gifts at your baby shower.
 Asking them to bring a whole slew of gifts, especially if it hasn’t been that long since your previous baby, seems a bit much to ask of them.
-It doesn’t matter if you had a boy the first time and now you are having a girl.
-It is not the responsibility of your friends to provide you with everything you need for your children.

 Let’s also not forget that your friends in this same stage of life are probably attending multiple wedding and baby showers a month and, frankly, the costs add up.
 (No one would ever say that aloud, but I guarantee most people feel that way!).
 Most people will probably be relieved that this sprinkle is just a fun get together and not something in which they have to bring one more gift.